spyder-ide/spyder-docs/doc/panes/projects.rst

 =======================

 Once a :guilabel:`Project` is opened, the :guilabel:`Project` pane is shown, presenting a tree view of the current :guilabel:`Project`'s files and directories.
-It allows you to perform all the same :ref:`operations <panes-files-operations>` as Spyder's :doc:`fileexplorer` pane.
+It allows you to perform all the same :ref:`operations <panes-files-operations>` as Spyder's :ref:`panes-files` pane.

 .. image:: /images/projects/projects-standard.png
    :alt: Spyder Project Explorer, displaying a directory tree of project files